lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 I feel like someone just set up the entire vendor hall from an awful tech conference in my living room.
 Seriously, could you folks just not pick one or two or ten?
 Did you hit every booth and say "Yeah, cool, sign us up!"
 I feel thoroughly spindled & folded & researched, here.

 As a webdev at Mozilla, I've been in hour-long meetings where we've agonized over whether it's copacetic to include *just one little Google Analytics snippet* without notifying users and updating the privacy policy.
-But, I know we're crazy in our very special ways.
+But, I know we're crazy in our own very special ways.

 In former lives, I've worked at ad agencies and digital marketing companies.
 I'm no stranger to conversations that revolve around partners & bizdev & analytics & media buys.
 I can only imagine things have intensified & evolved since I've been out of those trenches.